 Understanding your income documents

 You will likely receive two tax forms from Uber or Lyft.
-Form 1099-K reports driving income, and Form 1099-NEC reports any income you earned outside of driving, including incentive payments, referral payments, and “join and support” payments.
+Form 1099-K reports driving income or the amounts received in customer payments for rides provided, and Form 1099-NEC reports any income you earned outside of driving, including incentive payments, referral payments, and earning guarantees.
 Include the total income from both tax forms on your tax return.

 Form 1099-K income will not be reduced by any fees or commissions that Uber or Lyft charge you.
 You will need to report these fees under your business tax deductions.
 Otherwise, you will pay taxes on more income than you should.